University of Wisconsin Science Hall: History

 When completed in 1888, Science Hall was one of three instructional facilities at the University of Wisconsin.
 It originally hosted courses in geology, geography, physics, zoology, limnology, botany, anatomy, bacteriology, and medicine.
 The building helped to cement the university as one of the nation's leading geology schools.
 Science Hall was home to the first American courses in sedimentation, oceanography, and engineering geology.
 This was due in large part to its leading geologist, Charles R. Van Hise.

-Other prominent scientists associated with the building are Van Hise's mentor, geologist Roland Irving, geologist Charles Leith, geologist Eliot Blackwelder, geologist Warren J. Mead, geologist William H. Twenhofel, geographer Lawrence Martin, geomorphologist Armin K. Lobeck, geographer Vernor C. Finch, physicist Benjamin W. Snow, physicist Robert W. Wood, physicist Augustus Trowbridge, physicist Charles Mendenhall, physicist Edward Bennet, limnologist Edwin Birge, and anatomist Charles Russell Bardeen.
+Other prominent scientists associated with the building are Van Hise's mentor, geologist Roland Irving, geologist Charles Leith, geologist Eliot Blackwelder, geologist Warren J. Mead, geologist William H. Twenhofel, geographer Arthur H. Robinson, geographer Lawrence Martin, geographer Yi-Fu Tuan, geomorphologist Armin K. Lobeck, geographer Vernor C. Finch, physicist Benjamin W. Snow, physicist Robert W. Wood, physicist Augustus Trowbridge, physicist Charles Mendenhall, physicist Edward Bennet, limnologist Edwin Birge, and anatomist Charles Russell Bardeen.
 In this building H.L.
 Russell carried out research that eventually led to the elimination of tuberculosis in U.S. dairy cattle.
 And from this building physicist Earle M. Terry and his students transmitted the first audio from their pioneering radio transmitter 9XM in 1917.